Durham Centre for Soft Matter

 - To promote knowledge transfer activities in their broadest sense with local, national and international partners in both industry and academia.

-The Durham Centre for Soft Matter is closely associated with the EPSRC Centre for Doctoral Training (CDT) in Soft Matter and Functional Interfaces (SOFI) at the Universities of Durham, Edinburgh and Leeds.
+The Durham Centre for Soft Matter is closely associated with the EPSRC Centre for Doctoral Training (CDT) in Soft Matter and Functional Interfaces (SOFI) and its successor (SOFI2) at the Universities of Durham, Edinburgh and Leeds.
 The CDT is coordinated by Durham.